harness/developer-hub/docs/chaos-engineering/chaos-faults/kubernetes/pod/common-tunables-for-pod-faults.md

 ### Target specific pods

-It defines the comma-separated name of the target pods subject to chaos.
-You can tune it using the `TARGET_PODS` environment variable.
+It specifies the comma-separated name of the target pods subject to chaos.
+Tune it by using the `TARGET_PODS` environment variable.

 Use the following example to tune it: